-- God IS God and I am not (although my actions, thoughts and attitudes many times imply that I think I am God – or at least entitled to “godly” treatment).
+- God IS God and I am not (although my actions, thoughts, and attitudes many times imply that I think I am God – or at least entitled to “godly” treatment).

 God knew; years, decades, ages ago; that I would be reading Daniel chapter 4 on this particular Sunday morning at 6:30am.
 God knew that the message of Daniel chapter 4 was exactly what I needed to hear and apply to my life to become closer to the man of God He wants me to be.

 That morning, as I read about the dream of King Nebuchadnezzar, I wanted to see what the king would do; now I see what I need to do.
 Here’s the point, God was using this story to speak to my heart and my pride and my attitude of entitlement.
-No, I didn’t sit there thinking I was some great king like Nebuchadnezzar; no, I sat there think of what an entitled jerk I was the day before at Wendy’s – how my attitude was so bitter and vile that I showed what was really in my heart that day – Selfishness.
+No, I didn’t sit there thinking I was some great king like Nebuchadnezzar; no, I sat there thinking of what an entitled jerk I was the day before at Wendy’s – how my attitude was so bitter and vile that I showed what was really in my heart that day – Selfishness.

-God is so loving, He came along side of my at Starbucks, put His arm around me and told me a story that I needed to hear.
+God is so loving, He came alongside of my at Starbucks, put His arm around me, and told me a story that I needed to hear.
 A story of how pride (or entitlement) will destroy a person; it would destroy me.
 I want to be a pastor that honors God with his life and I knew that I needed to act on what Daniel chapter four had taught me that morning.

 Daniel 4:28-33 (NLT)